Portfolio Strategy

 Stocks | Bonds | Alternatives | Portfolio

 The main purpose of bonds is to protect the wealth you’ve worked hard to accumulate.
-The Evidence-Driven Investing™ approach focuses on only the most secure and creditworthy bonds, like those backed by the U.S. government.
+We prioritize the most secure and creditworthy bonds, like those backed by the U.S. government.
 Including bonds that will be repaid (or mature) within the next 1 to 10 years helps insulate the portfolio from the larger price swings that stocks often endure.

 The impact of including high-quality bonds in your portfolio can be significant, leading to a smoother ride and providing the cushion your portfolio needs to endure poor stock market performance.